-General Dentistry Southside Chicago IL
+General Dentistry Chicago, IL

 Are you searching for general dentistry in Chicago, IL?
-With a number of dental practices to choose from, it is important to look for an office that meets all your specific needs for general dentistry in Chicago, IL to ensure your teeth stay healthy and look great.
+With a number of dental practices to choose from, it is important to look for an office that meets all your specific needs for general dentistry in Chicago, Illinois to ensure your teeth stay healthy and look great.

 Additional Services are Available

 In addition to taking x-rays, cleaning, and performing a dental exam, a general dentist will perform oral cancer screenings, as well as discuss cavity prevention.
 Dentists will also treat any cavities, perform tooth extractions, and do root canals.
 The dentist may or may not be able to fill your cavity or remove a tooth the same day as your visit.

 In the event you have a tooth that has been severely damaged, your dentist may recommend extraction.
 This is especially common when an abscessed tooth is the cause of the damage, as removing the tooth helps minimize the chances of infection spreading.
 When a tooth is extracted, a local anesthetic is applied to the area beforehand to keep patients as comfortable as possible.
 After healing, you may require a bridge, dentures, or dental implants.